whosonfirst/whosonfirst-properties/properties/wof/README.md

 ## concordances_alt

 A dictionary of lists, used if a record has more than one identifier for a single data source.
 Contains identifiers not present in the `wof:concordances` property.

+## constituency

+A `wof:placetype` string value that indicates the relevant administrative hiearchy the consituancey is loosely linked to (eg: `country` for national-level legislative districts or `region` for state-level legislative districts).
+See also `wof:association`.

 ## controlled